Mother of shooting victim Olivia says heart goes out to Letby victims’ families

 Ms Korbel’s cousin Antonia Elverson said Letby’s failure to appear was “soul-destroying” for the families.

-Judges have powers to order defendants to come to court prior to verdicts being delivered.
+Judges have the power to order defendants to come to court prior to verdicts being delivered.
 If they fail to obey, they can be found in contempt of court and face up to two years in prison – but the law does not extend to sentencing hearings.

 The PA news agency understands plans for law changes to force criminals to face their sentencing hearing could be put forward as early as the autumn, as soon as parliamentary time allows.